chethanm99/mentoring/mentees/README.md

 ## Skills & Experience

-As a contributor and potential mentee, it's important to have a diverse technical and professional skillset in order to make the most impact.
+As a contributor and potential mentee, it's important to have a diverse technical and professional skillset to make the most impact.
 CNCF projects rely on a wide range of skills to thrive, including software development, design, project management, documentation, testing, and more.

 ***Choosing a project to contribute to***

 Selecting a project according to: *(paragraph needed)*
 * personal interests and preferences
 * existing or desired skills such as specific programming languages
-* reviewing the [CNCF Landscape](https://landscape.cncf.io/) to gain an understanding of different projects and researching to determine the best match
+* Reviewing the [CNCF Landscape](https://landscape.cncf.io/) to gain an understanding of different projects and researching to determine the best match
-* reviewing graduate profiles and communications such as blogs, Tweets and **Success Stories** to learn more about individual experiences.
+* Review graduate profiles and communications such as blogs, Tweets, and **Success Stories** to learn more about individual experiences.

 ***Developing as a professional alongside your mentor*** Your technical experience will be critical to your work during your mentorship.
 Professional excellence however can only be achieved by balancing that knowledge with

 Whether you are a developer, designer, or anything in between, there is a place for you in mentoring programs on offer, and your unique skills and perspectives will be valuable assets to any project you choose to contribute to.

-* Provide general overview of skills common in recent LFX projects e.g. Go (provide link to skills map or similar resource from previous intake as indication?)
+* Provide a  general overview of skills common in recent LFX projects e.g. Go (provide a link to skills map or similar resource from previous intake as an indication?)
 * Dependent on individual projects, subject to change over time
-* Emphasise soft skills such as communication; critical regardless of technical expertise required
+* Emphasise soft skills such as communication; critical regardless of the technical expertise required

 ## Success Stories